bor0/gidti/manuscript/chapter5.md

 mymap f (x::xs) = (f x) :: (mymap f xs)
 ```

 By using the commands described in this section, try to understand how this function works.
 Try to come up with their type definition on paper and then check their type using `:t`.
-Note that `::` is equivalent to `Cons` we’ve used earlier for the built-in `List` type, and that this type is also polymorphic.
+Note that `::` is equivalent to `Cons` we've used earlier for the built-in `List` type, and that this type is also polymorphic.
 As an exercise, try to implement the `filter` and `fold` functions yourself.
 Note that `foldl` generates an iterative process, while `foldr` generates a recursive one.

+TODO: Exercises.

 ### 5.1.13.
 Reasoning by cases

-For the sake of example, let’s assume that we have the following data structure:
+For the sake of example, let's assume that we have the following data structure:

 ```
 data Probably x = Kinda x | Nope
 ```

 The `Probably` data structure allows us to encode an additional value for the given polymorphic type.
 So, if we use `Probably Bool` and we know that `Bool` has only two constructors, then with `Probably Bool` we get one additional constructor, `Nope`.
-Further, let’s see how we can use this data type as an example:
+Further, let's see how we can use this data type as an example:

 ```
 right_answer : Int -> Probably Bool